 (delete the inapplicable paragraph)

 This proposal includes Prior Work, which has its own dedicated set of work packages, work package descriptions and complete work package outputs.
 The Prior Work is presented separately in Annex 3.

+We acknowledge and understand that the Prior Work is performed at our financial risk as clarified in the CfP Cover Letter, unless the Cooperative Agreement is awarded by the Agency.

 Review Meeting Plan